 These records form the very best sort of primary historical material; they are not only contemporary, but official.
 While giving a complete account of what happened at Manila, they also contain the details of the administration of the East India Company officials from an important point of view, for the account of events and the judgments passed were in the nature of reports submitted to masters, and, therefore, liable to correction and appeal.
-Although the basis of the story of Dawsonne Drake's governorship is to be found in the Manila Records at Madras. these have been carefully checked and supplemented by transcripts made in the London Record Office and the British Museum,2 of the reports sent to the War Office, the Admiralty Office, the Colonial Office, etc., by the military and naval commanders who served with or under Deputy-Governor Drake, and who made the usual reports, as well as bitter complaints of the unwarranted treatment of soldiers and sailors holding His Majesty's commission by a mere eivil servant of a company of traders.
+Although the basis of the story of Dawsonne Drake's governorship is to be found in the Manila Records at Madras. these have been carefully checked and supplemented by transcripts made in the London Record Office and the British Museum.2 of the reports sent to the War Office, the Admiralty Office, the Colonial Office, etc., by the military and naval commanders who served with or under Deputy-Governor Drake, and who made the usual reports, as well as bitter complaints of the unwarranted treatment of soldiers and sailors holding His Majesty's commission by a mere civil servant of a company of traders.

-In order to see the other side of the story an examination has been made of the Spanish documents3 dealing with the loss of Manila and the governorship of Dawsonne Drake; but detailed use has not been made of them in this paper, which is intended rather to show the difficult position of an English governor of the Philippine Islands one hundred and fifty years ago, than to present a minute account of the struggle between the English and the Spaniards.
+In order to see the other side of the story an examination has been made of the Spanish documents 3 dealing with the loss of Manila and the governorship of Dawsonne Drake; but detailed use has not been made of them in this paper, which is intended rather to show the difficult position of an English governor of the Philippine Islands one hundred and fifty years ago, than to present a minute account of the struggle between the English and the Spaniards.

-The difficulties in which Mr. Drake found himself involved soon after he took over the government of Manila were due as much to the nature of his position as to any weakness of tem-
+The difficulties in which Mr. Drake found himself involved soon after he took over the government of Manila were due as much to the nature of his position as to any weakness of temof Manua (Manua Records, vol. 34).

 1 Military Sundry Book: Proceedings containing the investigation made by order of the Court of Directors into the conduct of Dawsonne Drake, Esq.
 Deputy Gov., etc. of Manila (Manila Records, vol. 34).

-2 For a calendar of these documents see K. C. Leebrick, The English Expedition to Manila in 1762, and the Government of the Philippine Islands by the East India Company (pp. 229-279).
+For a calendar of these documents see K. C. Leebrick, The English Expedition to Manila in 1762, and the Government of the Philippine Islands by the East India Company (pp. 229-279).
 This is a manuscript thesis in the University of California Library.
+These documents have been quoted as "Miscellaneous Documents No. 200" etc.

-These documents have been quoted as "Miscellaneous Documents No. 2000" etc.
+Company (pp. 229-2/9).
+This is a manuscript thesis in the University of Camorina Library.
+These documents have been quoted as "Miscellaneous Documents No. 200" etc.

-Company (pp. 225-217).
-The have been quoted as "Miscellaneous Documents Library.
-These documents have been quoted as "Miscellaneous Documents No. 200" etc. 3 The Spanish documents are calendared in the same manner as the Miscel-laneous Documents and are quoted here as "Spanish Documents, No. 1" etc. They consist in the main of copies made in the Archivo General de Indias at Sevilla, Spain.
+The Spanish documents are calendared in the same manner as the Miscellaneous Documents and are quoted here as "Spanish Documents, No. 1" etc. They consist in the main of copies made in the Archivo General de Indias at Sevilla, Spain.
 See K. C. Leebrick, The English Expedition to Manila in 1762, p.
 230.